Operator notes

 Hivemind self-updates against the channel set in

-/etc/hivemind/.env (HIVEMIND_UPDATE_CHANNEL=canary is the default
+/srv/hivemind/.env (HIVEMIND_UPDATER_CHANNEL=canary is the default

 during alpha).
 When a new release lands, the server polls